stb-tester/stb-tester/README.rst

 detect_motion(timeout_secs=10, mask=None)
-    Generator that yields a sequence of one `MotionResult` for each frame in the source video stream.
+    Generator that yields a sequence of one `MotionResult` for each frame processed from the source video stream.

     Returns after `timeout_secs` seconds.
 (Note that the caller can also choose to stop iterating over this function's results at any time.)